Labo-Lacourse/Code_chap_23_logistic_regression_regularization/README.md

 Here are a few links to different types of resources to help deepen your understanding of the concepts presented in the chapter and used in the analysis.

-https://www.youtube.com/channel/UCtYLUTtgS3k1Fg4y5tAhLbw (Staquest machine learning serie)
+https://www.youtube.com/channel/UCtYLUTtgS3k1Fg4y5tAhLbw (Statquest machine learning serie)

 https://en.wikipedia.org/wiki/Lasso_(statistics)